travelventures/dl_locationsapi/README.md

 - Please setup the global variables in the `.env` file.

 ### Commands
-`npm install` install all npm components which needed.
+`npm install` to install all npm components which needed.

-`npm run dev` run the development server.
+`npm run dev` to run the development server.

+**On Windows**

+`npm run dev-windows` to run the development server.

 ## License
 This project use the GNU GPLv3.
 You can read it [here](./LICENSE)